OCA/server-tools/excel_import_export/README.rst

 -  ``self.env['xslx.report'].report_xlsx(...)``

-After install this module, go to Settings > Excel Import/Export > XLSX Templates, this is where the key component located.
+After install this module, go to Settings > Technical > Excel Import/Export > XLSX Templates, this is where the key component located.

 As this module provide tools, it is best to explain as use cases.
 For example use cases, please install **excel_import_export_demo**